govorunov/weight_calculator/README.md

     C,G,1000
     C,H,1000

-Each line like A,B,100 means value of fund B in fund A is 1000.
+Each line like A,B,1000 means value of fund B in fund A is 1000.
-Optional 4th column containing end market values of funds is possible.
+Optional 4th column can be used to include end market values of funds.
 Example:

     A,B,1000,1009
     A,C,2000,1994